vaskar11/calander_using_django/README.md

 # Nepali Date Converter

 This is a Django-based web application that converts an English date into a Nepali date and displays the corresponding Nepali calendar with additional information like the weekday, Tithi, and any special events.
 The application features a visually appealing and interactive calendar.
+### The entire logic is not imported form any existing modules of python instead it is created by me.

 ---